ninadjingare/java_unit_testing_notes/javabrains_junit5_notes.md

 - Do something to alert developer if test failed

 > [!IMPORTANT]
-> JUnit5 Framework provide all above things out of box
+> JUnit 5  testing framework provide all above things out of box

 #### JUnit 5 Architecture